resim-ai/open-core/docs/resim/metrics/metrics_data.md

 # Metrics Data

-Metrics data is series-like data extracted from logs, in a way that can be represented.
+Metrics data is series-like data extracted from logs, in a way that can be referenced by metrics, and represented in the app.

-Within the metrics SDK, the basic object is a `SeriesMetricsData`, which is fundamentally a `np.array` of arbitrary length, with a unique associated `name`.
+Within the metrics SDK, the basic object is a `SeriesMetricsData`, which is fundamentally a `np.array` of arbitrary length, with a unique `name` associated to it.
 This `np.array` can contain arbitrary types, but as of right now, only four types of data can actually be written to the metrics output:

 1. `float`
 2. `string`